ibm-cloud-docs/Cloudant/documents/design_document_management.md

 `null` is emitted.
 The effect is to provide a time-ordered index into the document set.

-We're going to call this view `by_ts` and put it into a design document that is called `fetch`, like the following example:
+We're going to call this view `by_ts` and put it into a design document that is called `fetch`.

 See an example design document that defines a view by using a map function: